BigToe33/cosc4100-technical-tutorial/README.md

 1. From parent directory run `docker-compose build`

-2. `docker-compose up` to run or `docker-compose up -d` to run in the background
+2. `docker-compose up` to run in current terminal or `docker-compose up -d` to run in the background

 3. If there are changes, rebuild with step 1